Small Business Health Insurance in New York (2026 Guide)

 Is health insurance required for small businesses in New York?

 New York employers with fewer than 50 full-time equivalent employees are not required to offer health insurance under the ACA.
 However, offering benefits significantly improves retention in New York's competitive labor market.
+Employers with 50 or more full-time equivalents must offer affordable, minimum essential coverage or face federal penalties.

 Yes.
-Section 125 plans generate employer FICA savings of $91.81/employee/month regardless of state.
-For New York employers currently paying $500+/employee/month for group insurance, switching to Section 125 can save $50,000–$100,000+ per year for a 20-employee business.
+Section 125 plans generate employer FICA savings of approximately $91 per enrolled employee per month regardless of state.
+For a New York employer with 20 employees currently paying $500 or more per employee per month for group insurance, Section 125 can save $50,000 to $100,000 or more per year.
+Summit Health Benefits handles all New York-specific payroll compliance documentation.

 Contact Summit Health Benefits for a free New York-specific FICA savings analysis and plan comparison.